rust-lang/rust/text/0000-custom-cargo-profiles.md

 ```

 and the `image` crate is _both_ a build dependency and a regular dependency; it will be compiled
-as per the `build_override` rule.
-If you wish it to be compiled as per the original rule,
+as per the top level `opt-level=0` rule.
+If you wish it to be compiled as per the build_override rule,
 use a normal override rule:

 ```toml